 Hon.
 David Joanasie (interpretation): Thank you, Mr. Speaker.
-The planning is near completion and upon completion, perhaps at the end of this month, we will know what status the business case will be at and from there, we will be requesting capital funding.
+The planning is near completion and once complete, perhaps at the end of this month, we will know the status of the business case and we will be requesting capital funding from there.
 Thank you, Mr. Speaker.